jingkailai/ci-cd-telegram-notification/README.md

 - Github repository

-  For expediency, a MERN stack web app that I've created earlier will be used to trigger the workflow here
+  For expediency, a MERN stack web app that I've created earlier will be used to trigger the workflow here (refer to ```master``` branch)

 ## Creating Telegram Bot ##